pswhisenhunt/backbone_nodejs_library/README.md

 This is a basic library app I built to help me learn Backbone.js, Grunt, Browserify, Sass, Node.js, and MongoDB.

 The app's functionality includes:

-1. Adding a book with validation
- - A book must have an IBSN number to be added to the library
- - Books cannot have the same IBSN number.
+1. Adding a book with validation.
+A book must have an IBSN number to be added to the library.
+Books cannot have the same IBSN number.
 2. Editing a book
 3. Deleting a book
 4. Sorting the book collection by either year, author, or title
-5. Search the book collection by either author, title, or publisher
-- The search is a partial search, not just exact.
-For instance,
-- searching 'jane' will return all books in the collection by 'Jane Austen'.
+5. Search the book collection by either author, title, or publisher.
+The search is a partial search, not just exact.
+For instance, searching 'jane' will return all books in the collection by 'Jane Austen'.

 Editing a book: